akash-akya/exile/README.md

 `Exile.stream!` is a convenience wrapper around `Exile.Process`.
 If you want more control over stdin, stdout, and os process use `Exile.Process` directly.

+Exile requires OTP v22.1 and above.

-**Note: Exile is experimental and it is still work-in-progress.
+**Exile is experimental and it is still work-in-progress.
 Exile is based on NIF, please know the implications of it before using it**

 ## Rationale

-Approaches, and issues
+Existing approaches

 #### Port